Honoring, interpreting, and sharing Rhode Island’s past to enrich the present and inspire the future.

 - A leading contributor to both the education and tourism sectors of Rhode Island’s economy.

-As an important cultural institution in Rhode Island, we use materials and knowledge of the past to explore topics of timeless relevance and current public interest and benefit.
+Statement of Purpose: As an important cultural institution in Rhode Island, we use materials and knowledge of the past to explore topics of timeless relevance and current public interest and benefit.
 Inside and outside of the walls of our buildings, the RIHS encourages broad engagement in the diversity of experiences we offer.
-We develop and deploy our collections, knowledge, connections, and expertise to build relationships between individuals, organizations, and communities to enhance understanding and empathy, and to engender a pride of place.
+We develop and deploy our collections, knowledge, connections, and expertise to build relationships between individuals, organizations, and communities to enhance understanding and empathy, and to engender pride of place.